jordam/AmongUsDiscordBot/README.md

 Requires python libraries: scapy, janus, discord

+Shoutouts to https://github.com/denverquane/amongusdiscord for a lot of the inspiration for the project.

 To Use
 ======
 Follow the instructions at https://realpython.com/how-to-make-a-discord-bot-python/ to create a discord bot and add it to your guild.